Key Takeaways

 Who Is at Risk for Prediabetes?

-Per the CDC, some people are at a higher risk for developing prediabetes.
+Per the Centers for Disease Control (CDC), some people are at a higher risk for developing prediabetes.

 - Anyone with a parent or sibling who has diabetes.